Let's Create a Contact Form

 renderToString()

-method to render the template to a file, the first parameter is the path to the template and the
+method, we render the template into a string.
+The first parameter is the path to the template file,

 namespace App\Model;